-Please be aware that presentations are part of the class and students will be required to memorize text as well as allot ample time for rehearsals (minimum 3 hours per week).
+Please be aware that group presentations are part of the class and students will be required to memorize text as well as allot ample time for rehearsals (minimum 3 hours per week).

-Given the physical nature of the course and as a standard measure of safe practice, students will be invited to provide a brief background paper to identify any injuries, physical limitations, psychological conditions, or medication that may put them or their classmates at risk.
+Given the physical nature of the course and as a standard measure of safe practice students will be asked to provide a brief background paper to identify any injuries, physical limitations, psychological conditions, or medication that may put them or their classmates at risk.
 This will ensure that the instructor will be able to take any necessary precautions and/or make any modifications to the exercises and process of evaluation.
-In accordance with University Policy this request for information is not mandatory.
-Any information provided will be kept in strict confidence and destroyed upon completion of the course.